Someone gave me a tea towel that says "They say God only gives you what you can handle. Apparently God thinks I'm a BadAss..."

 And when we live aligned with Truth, that’s when everything changes.

-Today, I do work that aligns perfectly with my values and fills me up every day.
+Today, I do work that aligns with my values and fills me up every day.
 I have a love relationship that is incredibly safe and kind with a partner who I can count on to support my evolution.
 Most days, I wake up in awe of where I am and where I’m going.

 I no longer bend over backwards to make everyone else happy, while staying silently miserable.